jedrzejginter/pathy/README.md

 ![Travis (.com) branch](https://img.shields.io/travis/com/jedrzejginter/pathy/master.svg?style=flat-square)
 ![David](https://img.shields.io/david/jedrzejginter/pathy.svg?style=flat-square)

-A small library that will help you with writing paths with dynamic parameters validation.\
+A small library that will help you with writing url paths and assigning a validation pattern to each of them.\
-And I hope you will love how easy it is 😍.
+See 'Examples' section to see how it works.

+### Thanks to

+A big shout-out to [username] who gave back the package name to me ❤️

 ## Installation